Top 10 Best Road Trip Destinations in Luzon

 Aurora – Waves, Falls, and History

 Tucked between the Sierra Madre mountains and the Pacific Ocean, Aurora Province—particularly its capital, Baler—is a road trip destination that blends surf culture, natural beauty, and colonial heritage.
+For the best experience, start your journey in the early morning to make the most of the day and enjoy less crowded attractions.
 It’s perfect for travelers seeking adventure with a laid-back coastal vibe.

 Top Attractions: